 Hint: If you want to make and store your syrup in the same container, simply combine equal parts water and sugar in a glass jar, bottle, or plastic container that can hold at least 16 ounces.
 Shake the mixture intermittently over 15-30 minutes until the sugar is dissolved, then store as instructed above.

-- Store it in a freezer-safe airtight container, like glass storage bottles with stoppers, glass jars, BPA-free plastic squeeze bottles, or BPA-free plastic containers.
+- airtight storage – Store it in a freezer-safe airtight container, like glass storage bottles with stoppers, glass jars, BPA-free plastic squeeze bottles, or BPA-free plastic containers.
 This helps to keep the syrup from getting freezer burned or absorbing any flavors in the freezer.
-As I share above, I love using these OXO squeeze bottles with a freezer label on them. 🤓
+I love using these OXO squeeze bottles with a freezer label on them (affiliate links).

-- Alternatively, you can portion out simple syrup into an ice cube tray like this one for frozen cubes of syrup.
-This is not my favorite method.
-The syrup may not freeze solid.
-This is because of the high sugar content.
-Unless your freezer is extremely cold, you may need to scoop the cubes out using a small spoon.
+- ice cube trays – You can also portion out simple syrup into an ice cube tray for frozen cubes of syrup.
+This is not my favorite method unless you have a REALLY cold freezer.
 Be sure to cover the ice cube tray with an airtight lid so that your syrup cubes do not absorb any “off” tastes or smells in the freezer.

 💬 q+a